adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 This is commonly called a **vector-Jacobian product** (VJP) or **pullback**.
 Just like forward mode, the cost of one VJP of $f$ is approximately the same as the cost of one evaluation of $f$.
+However, the memory footprint is larger, as intermediate results of the computation of $f$ must be kept in memory (e.g. hidden activations between layers).
 Reverse mode is also matrix-free: **no intermediate Jacobian matrices are computed at any point**.

 ### From linear maps back to Jacobians